Boeing's Starliner capsule docks with space station in uncrewed flight test

 Previously the only other option for reaching the orbital laboratory was by hitching rides aboard Russian Soyuz spacecraft.

-(Reporting by Joey Roulette in Cape Canaveral, Fla.; Writing and additional reporting by Steve Gorman in Los Angeles; editing by Grant McCool and Sandra Maler)
+(Reporting by Joey Roulette in Cape Canaveral, Fla.; Writing and additional reporting by Steve Gorman in Los Angeles; editing by Sandra Maler and Bradley Perrett)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))